PlakarKorp/docs.plakar.io/content/commands/plakar/main/digest/index.md

 The
 **plakar digest**
-command calculates and displays digests for specified *filepath* in a the given
+command computes and displays digests for specified *filepath* in a the given
 *snapshotID*.